Back to blog

 Style: cinematic, [palette]

-Camera: medium tracking shot from behind/side, 35mm lens
+Camera: medium tracking shot from behind or side, 35mm lens

-Motion: smooth gimbal follow at walking pace, gentle camera drift
+Motion: smooth gimbal follow at walking pace, gentle drift, heel-first footfalls

 4. Slow push-in on object